 - It entitles you to the same treatment as a local.
 This is extremely useful in emergencies, and means if it's free for them, it's free for you.
 Keep it on you at all times when you're away to ensure you're covered.

 - It doesn't cost a penny.
-Don't just Google 'EHIC'; there are a host of unofficial sites that charge a fee of about £20 to do it for you.
+Don't just Google "EHIC", as there are a host of unofficial sites that charge a fee of about £20 to do it for you - see our 60-second guide on copycat websites for more details.
 Apply via the official link, www.ehic.org.uk, to ensure you get yours for nowt.
-Full help: Free EHIC guide.
+Full help: Free EHIC

 An EHIC isn't a substitute for travel insurance - while very useful, it’s only for medical cover.
 See Cheap Travel Insurance.

-05 Free translation Android app for 50 languages - do it before you go
+Free Android app translates 90 languages - get it before you go

 The Google Translate app is free, and lets you translate words and phrases to and from your chosen language.